Larouex/IoTCRaspberryPiProtocolTranslationGateway/README.md

 ```` bash
 sudo hcitool lescan
 ````
-You can the device is detected in the scan from the Raspberry Pi and we are up and working!
+The Nano BLE Sense device is detected in the scan from the Raspberry Pi and we are up and working!

 ![alt text](./Assets/le-scan-terminal-window.png "le scan")